 Only in certain circumstances.
 We will be able to advise you on the viability of such a claim.
 We acted for the claimant/appellant in Tamiz v Google Inc EWCA Civ 68, which was the first time the Court of Appeal considered the liability of internet service providers for libel.
 The Court held that Google Inc could be liable as publisher at common law in relation to its Blogger platform.
 Our summary of the judgment can be found here.

-Additionally, following the decision of the European Court of Justice in Google Spain SL, Google Inc. v Agencia Espanola de Proteccion de Datos (AEPD) and Mario Costeja Gonzalez (Case C-131/12) it may be possible to sue search engines under the Data Protection Act (see our 'Right to be Forgotten' page here).
+Additionally, following the decision of the European Court of Justice in Google Spain SL, Google Inc. v Agencia Espanola de Proteccion de Datos (AEPD) and Mario Costeja Gonzalez (Case C-131/12) it may be possible to sue search engines under the General Data Protection Regulation ('GDPR') or the Data Protection Act 2018 (see our 'Right to be Forgotten' page here).

 Finally, we regularly make defamation complaints to intermediaries, on behalf of clients, who will often consider removing or delisting content/links on a voluntary basis.